Jump to:

 Secondary conditions and complications11

-1. Femoral head osteonecrosis or loss of vascular flow occurs at a higher rate in severe, unstable SCFE and is associated with worse prognosis.
-Generally, the epiphysis is left in its position since the risk of avascular necrosis is high if manipulation is attempted.
+Avascular necrosis of the femoral head (AVN) or loss of vascular flow occurs at a higher rate in severe, unstable SCFE and is associated with worse prognosis.9 Generally, the epiphysis is left in its position since the risk of avascular necrosis is high if manipulation is attempted.
 It is a detrimental complication resulting in decreased hip motion, increased pain, and lower functional outcomes and activity scores.

-2. Chondrolysisis a rapidly progressive loss of articular cartilage that is most commonly seen after pin penetration into the hip joint.
-Symptoms include decreased range of motion, hip pain, stiffness, and joint space reduction of >50% in the affected hip.
+Chondrolysis is a rapidly progressive loss of articular cartilage that occurs in 5-7% cases of SCFE.9 Symptoms include decreased range of motion, hip pain, stiffness, and joint space reduction of >50% in the affected hip.

 *To prevent delay in diagnosis of a second slip in children who do not undergo prophylactic pinning, patients with unilateral involvement, specifically those with endocrinopathies, should be followed closely by an orthopedic surgeon*